d-exclaimation/over-layer/README.md

 of data that is sent from the server.
 This is usually done using websocket with a additional subprotocol.

-This package is a websocket transport layer for managing, encoding, and decoding [Sangria](https://github.com/sangria-graphql/sangria-akka-streams) stream based subscription into the proper sub-protocol format using Akka Actors.
+This package is a websocket transport layer for managing, encoding, and decoding [Sangria](https://github.com/sangria-graphql/sangria-akka-streams) stream based operations into the proper sub-protocol format using Akka Actors.

 ## Usage/Examples